 We cannot assure you that our estimated distributions will be made or sustained or that our board of directors will not change our distribution policy in the future.
 Any distributions we pay in the future will depend upon our actual results of operations, liquidity, cash flows, financial conditions, economic conditions, debt service requirements and other factors that could differ materially from our current expectations.
 Our actual results of operations, liquidity, cash flows and financial conditions will be affected by a number of factors, including the revenue we receive from our properties, our operating expenses, interest expense, the ability of our tenants to meet their obligations and unanticipated expenditures.
-For example, certain of our properties in California are likely to be reassessed in connection with the completion of the formation transactions.
-A reassessment would likely cause the respective tax bases of these properties and, consequently, our property taxes thereon to increase, although the amount of any such increase is not reasonably determinable at this time.
 In addition, as a public company our annual corporate general and administrative expenses are anticipated to be meaningfully higher than our predecessor due to legal, insurance, accounting, audit and other expenses related to corporate governance, SEC reporting, other compliance matters and the costs of operating as a public company.
 For more information regarding risk factors that could materially adversely affect our ability to pay dividends and make other distributions to our stockholders, see "Risk Factors."